 - Less real-time than other attribution models

 Digital tracking attribution models have been hit by iOS 14 updates and Chrome’s intention to remove cookies.
-Without third-party data, many businesses are struggling to understand how they can measure their marketing channels to decide on budget spending.
+Without third-party data, many businesses struggle to understand how they can measure their marketing channels to decide on budget spending.

 However, there are several alternatives available, such as marketing mix modeling.
 While these models lack the granularity of digital tracking, they are more accurate at scale.
-Additionally, as user privacy grows in importance, MMM could provide the most ethical solution.
+Additionally, as user privacy grows, MMM could provide the most ethical solution.